 One does not have to be scientifically or medically orientated to recognize that the balance of both positive and negative ions that exists in outdoor air, is beneficial.
 It seems reasonable therefore that any disturbance to this natural balance indoors is probably not without some disadvantages.

 Ensuring that airborne ions can pass unhindered through a canopy opening allows ion concentrations inside and outside the shielding fabric to normalise to ambient room levels.
-One way to achieve this without compromising protection entirely is to leave the canopy open at one or both ends.
-About a square foot should suffice but experiment to keep the opening(s) as small as possible - maybe use a hairgrip or clothes peg to tie the fabric up.
+One way to achieve this without compromising protection entirely is to leave the canopy open at one or both ends or at the sides.
+About a square foot should suffice but experiment to keep the opening(s) as small as possible - maybe use a hairgrip or clothes peg to lift up the fabric.
 Whilst this will reduce shielding effectiveness a little, if thick walls or other substantial structures provides some protection, then theirs is possibly the best direction to have open.
 Hanging a large piece of shielding cloth on a wall opposite may provide some shielding of the opening.
 Measuring equipment bought or hired can reveal the effectiveness of the shielding and allow suitable adjustment to optimise the configuration.

 Thank you, Roger.
 I was wondering about not getting the negative ions from the Earth while I'm sleeping.
 I'm in a third-floor apartment, so I also have a piece of the shielding fabric on the floor underneath my bed (so shielded on all 6 sides).
 I do feel that I'm somewhat unwell again, and my instincts already were having your discussion with me.
 I always did, and continue to, leave my canopy partly open all day and fairly often do a blow-through of air in the bedroom.
 I have a persnickety question: If EMR gets inside the canopy just as I'm closing the canopy for the night, how long does it bounce around inside?
 (No doubt part of the answer is "it depends" but could you just give me an idea.)
 Also, is it okay to use a battery-powered clock INSIDE the canopy?
 A battery-powered small light?
 A battery-powered laptop computer (without wifi, of course!)?
 Is it of dire importance to keep the canopy 12 inches or so away from walls (even if circuitbreakers to that room and neighbouring rooms are off during the night)?
 Thanks very much, Barb